-In 2018, we will continue to “Ride to Fight Hunger” as we help raise funds and do a food drive for Tabitha’s Way.
-We are in talks with a couple of other organizations relating to our “Ride to Fight Hunger” focus and hope to be announcing those partnerships soon!
+In 2018, we will continue to “Ride to Fight Hunger” as we help raise funds and do a food drive for Tabitha’s Way Food Pantry North Utah County and the FIVE.12 Foundation.
+We are excited to continue the theme: “Ride to Fight Hunger” and look forward to supporting these wonderful organizations!
+We will be doing a “Toilet Paper / Food Drive for Tabitha’s Way.
+We will also accept monetary donations on behalf of these organizations.

 In 2017, we supported Tabitha’s Way with a food drive and proceeds went toward dictionaries for the 3rd Grade Students in the Alpine School District as part of the Dictionary Project.